ptashek/mb/CruiseControl_W124/README.md

 The servo actuator is as an electro-mechanical DC servo, with position feedback through a potentiometer.
 It also has a built-in safety mechanism, by means of a solenoid control clutch which, when enabled, meshes the motor gear with the actuator gears.
 The current servo position can be overriden by the driver pressing the throttle pedal.
 The clutch is engaged by the control box, but disengaged only by the brake pedal being applied, or ignition being turned off.

 Position feedback is done via a 5kOhm potentiometer, which is unfortunately very noisy.
 You will notice that I have dropped the resolution of the ADC in my code to 8-bit (0-255), instead of 10-bit (0-1023) and enabled oversampling and random sampling delay.
 This was done based on test results from the first version of this code, where positioning the servo reliably was almost impossible due to noise.
 There is however enough room in the housing to embed a more accurate encoder (future project, maybe...).

+# Harwdware
+Latest version of the schematic of the control box can be found [here](https://github.com/ptashek/mb/tree/master/CruiseControl_W124/schematic/).
+Detailed BOM will be made available once I'm happy with the selected parts.
+The hardware portion is work in progress, and errors/omissions should be expected.

+**Note:** PCB fabrication files will not be published.

+# Software
+Each software revision is tightly coupled to a specific version of the hardware.
+They will be published in tandem.

 # System performance